The Anthropology of Security

 'This innovative volume destabilises dominant security discourses to create a vital space for nuanced inquiry into power relationships, social inequalities, and ideology' - Torin Monahan, author of Surveillance in the Time of Insecurity

-2. Video-Surveillance and the Political use of Discretionary Power in the Name of Security and Defence, by Catarina Frois
+2. Video-Surveillance and the Political Use of Discretionary Power in the Name of Security and Defence - Catarina Frois

-3. Location, Isolation, and Disempowerment: The Swift Proliferation of Security Discourse among Policy Professionals, by Greg Feldman
+3. Location, Isolation and Disempowerment: The Swift Proliferation of Security Discourse among Policy Professionals - Greg Feldman

-4. Compensating (In)Security: Anthropological Perspectives on Internal Security, by Alexandra Schwell
+4. Compensating (In)Security: Anthropological Perspectives on Internal Security - Alexandra Schwell

-5. Petty States of Exception: The Contemporary Policing of the Urban Poor, by Didier Fassin
+5. Petty States of Exception: The Contemporary Policing of the Urban Poor - Didier Fassin

-6. Counter-terrorism in European Airports, by Mark Maguire
+6. Counter-Terrorism in European Airports - Mark Maguire

 7. Whose Security?
-The Deportation of Foreign-national Offenders from the UK, by Ines Hasselber
+The Deportation of Foreign-National Offenders from the U.K. - Ines Hasselberg

-8. Grey Zones of Illegality: Inhuman Conditions in Receiving Irregular Migrants in Greece, by Jutta Lauth Bacas
+8. Grey Zones of Illegality: Inhuman Conditions in Receiving Irregular Migrants in Greece - Jutta Lauth Bacas

-Security: Encounters, Misunderstanding and Possible Collaborationsm, by Didier Bigo
+Afterword: Security: Encounters, Misunderstanding and Possible Collaborations - Didier Bigo

 Hardcover ISBN: 9780745334585